Ezequiel Duran Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.39 team ERA that ranks 20th across all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.36).

+- Tigers pitchers combine to surrender 94 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- In his most recent appearance on Wednesday against the Kansas City Royals, the lefty threw six innings, giving up two earned runs while surrendering six hits.
+- The righty last appeared on Tuesday, April 11 against the Toronto Blue Jays, when he tossed six innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.